nrinaudo/nrinaudo.github.com/_recschemes/ana.md

 We've seen that anamorphisms were generalised unfolds for types that could be embedded from a pattern functor, and that inventing them was mostly a matter of forcing a pattern functor in a non-general `unfold`.

-Something that's a bit surprising though is how similar to catamorphisms they end up looking, though.
+Something that's a bit surprising is how similar to catamorphisms they end up looking, though.
 There's clearly some interesting thread to pull there.